garry-cotton/pyss/user_guide.md

+## General Usage

+The main role of the library is to provide a unified framework for easily computing a variety of statistical summaries of datasets.
+A number of summaries are available out of the box with pre-specified configurations, allowing a large number of results to be obtained from just a few lines of code.
+However, many users will require specialised results for their unique case, therefore the framework supports the addition of customised results.

+We run through possible use cases of the library, increasing the flexibility and complexity required by the user as we progress.

+### Statistical Summaries

+A statistical summary is comprised of two steps, computation of a statistic and a subsequent summarisation step.
+In many cases, these two steps are independent of one another.
+For example, the covariance of a dataset yields a matrix, which we can then summarise in a variety of ways including extracting eigenvalues, matrix norms or the matrix determinant.
+Conversely, those same summaries can be applied to any other statistic yielding a matrix.
+Therefore, it is possible to perform many combinations between the two.

+In some cases, the statistic itself produces a scalar value, therefore performing the summary role as well.
+Examples include error statistics from model fits,

+The library supports the following types of statistical summary:
+- Basic
+- Distance
+- Casual
+- Information Theory
+- Spectral
+- Wavelet
+- Miscellaneous

+These types serve to roughly group statistical summaries based on expected interest of the user.
+A full list of the statistics available can be found in the **Available Statistical Summaries** section later in the document.

+### Standard Usage

+For many purposes, existing statistical summaries and pre-defined configurations are sufficient.
+The user can select summaries through a range of criteria as needed.
+In all cases, the configuration in question can be found by running the following code, which will return the configuration YAML:

+#### Specific Statistic

+A specific statistic can be selected and run

+#### Statistic Type

+Simply specifying the type of statistical summary will compute all statistics over a pre-defined range of parameters.

+#### Statistic Theme

+## Advanced Concepts

+### Statistical Summaries

-## Run Configuration
+### Run Configurations

 While instantiated statistics and summarisers can be passed to the `Calculator` class and utilised as is (with pre-defined parameters), when the parameterisation scheme becomes large it is more convenient to provide a configuration.
 This method is also required when utilising the distributed computing component.

-### General Structure

 Configuration can be provided in code or via a file.
+The required format contains one or both of the following components:

+- A `Statistics` and `Summarisers` section.
+- A `SummaryStatistics` section.

+We consider each case in turn.

+#### Statistics and Summarisers

-The format required will be similarly split into two sections: `Statistics` and `Summarisers`.
-Each statistic defined under the `Statistics` section must be unique, but summarisers defined under the `Summariser` section can appear multiple times.
+Each *Statistic* defined under the `Statistics` section must be unique, but summarisers defined under the `Summariser` section can appear multiple times.
 The hierarchy for defining the scheme is as follows:

     Statistics
 	    1stStatisticName